biril/mp3-parser/README.md

 [![NPM version](https://badge.fury.io/js/mp3-parser.png)](http://badge.fury.io/js/mp3-parser)
 [![Bower version](https://badge.fury.io/bo/mp3-parser.png)](http://badge.fury.io/bo/mp3-parser)

-Locate and read mp3 sections: Individual mp3 frames as well as ID3v2 and Xing/Lame tags.
-For any of these found within a given mp3 buffer, mp3 Parser will provide data indicating their presence, their position within the buffer, as well as relevant informative data (with varying degrees of detail).
+Locate and read MPEG audio file sections: Individual frames as well as ID3v2 and Xing/Lame tags.
+For any of these found within a given buffer, mp3 Parser will provide data indicating their presence, their position within the buffer, as well as relevant informative data (with varying degrees of detail).